Danish08654/AI-Document-Analyzed-Assistant/README.md

 # 📚 AI-Powered RAG Document Q&A System

-An intelligent **Retrieval-Augmented Generation (RAG)** application that enables users to upload PDF documents and ask questions in natural language.
-The system retrieves the most relevant information from uploaded documents and generates accurate, context-aware answers using Large Language Models (LLMs).
+An intelligent **Retrieval-Augmented Generation ** application that enables users to upload PDF documents and ask questions in natural language.
+The system retrieves the most relevant information from uploaded documents and generates accurate, context-aware answers using Large Language Models.

 ---

-## 🚀 Features
+##  Features

 - 📄 Upload one or multiple PDF documents
 - 🔍 Automatic document parsing and text extraction